jizongFox/Discretly-constrained-CNN/README.md

 # Discretly-constrained-CNN
+___
-Discretely-constrained deep network for weaklysupervised segmentation
+This repo contains the code for the paper `Discretely-constrained deep network for weaklysupervised segmentation`